risc0/risc0/README.md

 was done to the journal or the seal, the receipt will fail to verify.
-Additionally, it is cryptographically infeasible to generate a valid receipt unless the output of the journal is the exactly correct output for some valid execution of the method whose method ID matches the receipt.
+Additionally, it is cryptographically infeasible to generate a valid receipt unless the output of the journal is the exactly correct output for some valid execution of the method whose image ID matches the receipt.
 In summary, the receipt acts as a zero knowledge proof of correct execution.

 Because the protocol is zero knowledge, the verifier cannot infer anything about